 Consent: What it is and why it’s important

-When two people engage in sexual activity, they both have to agree to what’s happening.
-This is known as giving consent.
+When people are sexual together, they have to agree to what’s happening.
+This is called giving consent.

 How do I know if it’s consensual sex?

-- each person wants to and says “yes”
+- each person wants to do each activity and is actively participating

 - saying “yes” to one thing doesn’t imply “yes” to something else